Tashkent University of Information Technologies: History

 Since 1996 the Central Asian Telecommunication Training Center for raising the level of engineers' skills has been functioning at the University.
 This Center uses the grant TASIS TEMPUS under the program of the European Union Commission.
 About 100 lecturers and post-graduates raised the level of their skills in training centers of Belgium and Greece under this program.
 At the University there is also a Center for training women in information and telecommunication technologies established by the Trade and Development Agency and, besides that, there are courses under the CISCO program (US).
 All the preparations are being made to organize the joint Uzbek–Indian Training Center of Information Technologies.
 The University has established close friendly and business relationships with many relative higher education institutions of the world.

 Two lyceums are functioning under the patronage of the University: Boarding School Lyceum and Academic Lyceum, each of them trains about 200,250 students.
 The classrooms of the lyceums are equipped with sufficient computers, including computers connected to the Internet.
 The library fund of the university has over 300,000 books and it is constantly increasing and renovating.
 There is also an electronic library connected to the local network of the university and to the Internet.

 The university has a house of students for 700 persons, which has all necessary conditions for living, relaxation and sports.
-According to the president's decree dated 30 May 2002, the Tashkent Electro Technical Institute of Communication was reorganized into the Tashkent University of Information Technologies.
+According to the president's decree dated 30 May 2002, the Tashkent Electro Technical Institute of Communication was reorganized into Tashkent University of Information Technologies.
 The teaching staff got the instruction to fulfill their duties more properly and raise the level of education of Bachelors and Masters in information and computer technologies including information security and electronic commerce.

-The Resolution of the Cabinet of Ministry of the Republic dated 2 June 2005 "About development of the staff training system in the sphere of information technologies" determined the Tashkent University of Information Technologies as the main educational institution preparing specialists in the sphere of information and communication technologies.
+The Resolution of the Cabinet of Ministry of the Republic dated 2 June 2005 "About development of the staff training system in the sphere of information technologies" determined Tashkent University of Information Technologies as the main educational institution preparing specialists in the sphere of information and communication technologies.
 There has been made a decision to open regional branches of the University in Nukus, Karshi, Samarkand, Fergana and Urgench.

-Faculties

-The university trains Bachelors in 11 directions of education and Masters in 13 specialties.
-For 50 years, the university has trained over 30,000 engineers, both holders of bachelor's and master's degrees.
-Among its graduates there are more than 150 Doctors of Science and Candidates of Science.
-In the Tashkent University of Information Technologies there are six faculties: